maargenton/go-testpredicate/README.md

 ---------------------------

-Package `go-testpredicate` is a test assertions library exposing a test predicate style syntax for use with the built-in Go `testing` package, producing extensive diagnostics output and reducing the need to use a debugger on every failing test.
+Package `go-testpredicate` is an assertions library exposing a test predicate style syntax for use with the built-in Go `testing` package, producing extensive diagnostics output and reducing the need for debugging failing tests.

 The library contains an extensive collection of built-in predicates covering: